amueller69/Law-School-Notes/Fall-2018/Contracts/12-Nonperformance_Consequences.md

 * Distinction between express conditions and promises
   * Condition requires strict compliance to be satisfied
   * Substantial performance is not applicable to conditions
-* R2d § 225 - Effects of the Non-Occurrence of a Condition
-  1. Performance of a duty subject to a condition cannot become due unless the condition occurs or its non-occurrence is excused
-  1. Unless it has been excused, the non-occurrence of a condition discharges the duty when the condition can no longer occur
-  1. Non-occurrence of a condition is not a breach by a party unless he has a duty that the condition occur
 * Express conditions are strictly enforced with the following exceptions:
   * Disproportionate Forfeiture - Nonoccurence excused to prevent forfeiture
-  * Waiver - Obligor whose duty is expressly dependent on a condition may be under a duty to perform despite the nonoccurence of that condition if he has, by word or conduct, waived the right to insist on fulfillment of the condition before performing the duty
+  * Waiver - Obligor whose duty is expressly dependent on a condition may be under a duty to perform despite the nonoccurence of that condition if he has, by word or conduct, waived the right to insist on fulfillment of the condition before performing the duty (R2d § 84)
-    * R2d § 84 - Waiver is effective without consideration or reliance but only if condition was immaterial and the other party did not assume risk of its non-occurrence
   * Estoppel - A material condition can be overcome by estoppel based on obligor's expression of intention not to insist on it followed by obligee's prejudicial reliance
   * Prevention of Condition - Condition excused if the promisor wrongfully hinders or prevents condition from occurring
-* Forfeiture
-  * R2d § 229 - Refers to the denial of compensation that results when the obligee loses his right to the agreed exchange after he has relied substantial, as by preparation or performance on the expectation of that exchange.
-In determining whether forfeiture is disproportionate, court must weight extent of obligee's forfeiture against importance to obligor of the risk from which he sought to be protected and the degree to which that protection will be lost if condition is excused.
-Court may excuse the nonoccurrence of a condition where disproportionate forfeiture would otherwise result, unless the conditioning event was a material part of the parties’ exchange
 * **Decision Tree**
   1. Is it an express condition?
   2. If yes, no need to perform if not satisfied UNLESS